 Rebecca Fitzpatrick is a litigation partner and trial lawyer in Kirkland’s Chicago office.
 Rebecca focuses on fact- and science-intensive commercial, mass tort, and products liability litigation.
 She has broad experience in all aspects of major case litigation, and has served as trial counsel in a number of high profile cases.
 After trying four jury trials in approximately 12 months, Law360 recognized Rebecca as a “Rising Star” for her trial work.

 For example, Rebecca served as trial counsel to AbbVie in two bellwether trials in multi-district litigation related to a low-testosterone therapy.
 Both were victories for AbbVie, and The American Lawyer called the first a “huge win” that “changes the momentum for AbbVie as the MDL unfolds.”

-Rebecca is currently serving as trial counsel for JUUL Labs, Inc. in litigation involving products liability and marketing claims, DuPont in individual and putative class actions related to alleged chemical emissions, Syngenta in pesticide products liability claims, and Abbott in employment claims.
+Rebecca is currently serving as trial counsel for Allergan in litigation involving prescription opioids, Syngenta in pesticide products liability claims, DuPont in individual and putative class actions related to alleged chemical emissions, and Abbott in employment claims.

 Admissions & Qualifications

 - United States District Court for the Northern District of Illinois, Trial Bar